Criminal Justice Reform

 The freedom to work, live, and thrive

-Currently, this portfolio is focused on working in coalition to end the money bail system, support organizations focused on divestment from policing, and elevate the leadership of individuals and communities with lived experience.
+Currently, our portfolio is focused on working in coalition to end the money bail system, supporting organizations focused on divestment from policing, and elevating the leadership of individuals and communities with lived experience.

 The Criminal Justice Reform Program aims for long-term policy and structural change.
 We achieve this by investing in organizations focused on police reform, building decarceral movements and transforming systems of public safety.